LukasHromadnik/FEL-UI-SZZ/PAL/10-search_trees.md

 ### Insert (multi)

-When inserting a node to the leaf which has maximum number of elements in it:
+When inserting a node to the leaf which has the maximum number of elements in it:

 1. sort keys outside the tree,
-2. select median, create new node, move to it the values bigger than the median,
+2. select median, create a new node, move to it the values bigger than the median there,
 3. try to insert the median into the parent node,
 4. if the parent node is also full – repeat the process analogously.